joonanttila1311/quicktech-gigs/folder_organizer/README.md

 # Folder Organizer - Quick File Sorter

+“🧠 No installation needed.
+Works completely offline.
+🔒 Safe for personal and business data.
+✅ Verified open-source code included for inspection.”

 📦 Description:
 This tool automatically organizes all files in a selected folder into subfolders based on their type (documents, images, videos, etc.).